COSMOZONAS/cosmozonas.github.io/01-M. LINGUISTIC PROFILES/README.md

 - Be as visually clear as possible in your depictions, since you'll show this material to the other two students who do not know your speak your language.

-Keep your portrait and be ready to show in the video-call sessions!
+Keep your portrait and be ready to show it in the video-call sessions!